How Sleep Apnea Affects Your Health

 What Are the Symptoms of Sleep Apnea?

-When it comes to sleep apnea, it’s critical to know its signs and symptoms.
-The symptoms of this disorder can be seen both physically and psychologically but can vary from patient to patient.
-Understanding the main causes and signs of sleep apnea can prevent you from encountering other health complications.
+There are three different types of sleep apnea a patient can be diagnosed with: Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Mixed Sleep Apnea (MSA).
+When it comes to sleep apnea, it’s critical to recognize the warning signs.
+The symptoms of these disorders can be seen both physically and psychologically but can vary from patient to patient.
+Understanding the causes and signs of sleep apnea is crucial for avoiding health complications later in life.

 The most common signs and symptoms of obstructive and central sleep apnea include: